alex-stewart/the-goblin-cave/docs/rules/goblins.md

 ## Hunger
 Without food, goblins will die, one unit of food will feed a single goblin for a week.
+At the end of the week the Game Master will determine which goblins have died of starvation.
 Players must declare that they are eating as a minor action, as the Game Master cannot assume players are sharing nicely.

 ## Sleep